gerardbm/sigma-theme/README.md

 ### Tips

-- `nextprev` will link to the next/prev posts within the same category.
+- `nextprev="category"` will link to the next/prev posts within the same category.
 It will use the last category assigned, because it's the subcategory.
 For example: `categories: [vehicles, cars]` will only navigate between `cars`.
 Therefore, it's a good idea to have the same level of categories in a project.
+- `nextprev="tag"` will link to the next/prev posts within the same tag.
+Use only one keyword to agroup posts for next/prev navigation.

 ### General front matter for posts